-As of the end of the current year, governmental funds reported combined ending fund balances of \$30.5 million, which is comprised of \$13.4 million in the general fund, \$9.8 million in the community preservation fund, a deficit of \$4.3 million in Town capital projects, and \$11.7 million in the nonmajor governmental funds.
-Cumulatively there was a decrease of \$6.1. million in fund balances from the prior year, which is due to the activities of the two capital project funds.
+As of the end of the current year, governmental funds reported combined ending fund balances of \$37 million, which is comprised of \$12.9 million in the general fund, \$10.7 million in the community preservation fund, \$1.8 million in Town capital projects, and \$11.6 million in the nonmajor governmental funds.
+Cumulatively there was an increase of \$6.5 million in fund balances from the prior year, which is primarily due to the activities of the Town's capital project funds.

 The general fund is the chief operating fund.
-At the end of the current year, unassigned fund balance of the general fund was \$6.4 million, restricted fund balance was \$511,000, committed fund balance was \$5.5 million, and assigned fund balance was \$912,000 while total fund balance was \$13.4 million.
+At the end of the current year, unassigned fund balance of the general fund was \$7.7 million, restricted fund balance was \$456,000, committed fund balance was \$4.2 million, and assigned fund balance was \$596,000 while total fund balance was \$12.9 million.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 8.3% of total general fund budgetary expenditures, while total fund balance represents 17.24% of that same amount.
+Unassigned fund balance represents 8.6% of total general fund budgetary expenditures, while total fund balance represents 14.4% of that same amount.

-The fund balance of the general fund decreased by \$260,000.
-This decrease was due to positive budgetary results where actual revenues exceeded the budget and actual expenditures were less than budgeted.
-These positive were offset by the activity of the Stabilization and Workers Compensation Funds which decreased \$1.2 million.
-The Stabilization Funds and Worker's Compensation Fund reported year end balances of approximately \$4.4 million and \$511,000, respectively.
+The fund balance of the general fund decreased by \$426,000.
+This decrease was due to positive budgetary results where actual revenues exceeded the budget and actual expenditures were less than budgeted, which was offset by the use of free cash.
+There was an additional increase of \$1.3 million due to the activity of the Stabilization Fund.
+The Town budgeted to transfer funds from the general fund budget to increase the Stabilization Funds.
+This has the effect of increasing fund balance, since funds are budgeted and not expended.
+The Stabilization Funds and Workers' Compensation Fund reported year end balances of approximately \$4.5 million and \$429,000, respectively.